 But the noisy denial of death and grief does not only come from outside.
 The trickiest piece is, we do it to ourselves sometimes.

 We are not immune to magical thinking.
 As we try to come to grips with the unthinkable, our unconscious, as well as our conscious, works overtime.

 My dreams, after Ned’s death, kept coming up with alternative scenarios, outcomes.
 Which collided with reality devastatingly.

-Here is a poem I wrote about one such dream, thirty days after his death.
+Below is a poem I wrote about one such dream, thirty days after his death.

 This dream led me to say yes to an invitation my conscious self had said no to.
 The party, my first public appearance in that small town since his death, was grim for me, people clamming up or bursting into tears when they saw me, or flinging their arms around me.

 I post it here for two reasons.
 First, to say again that not all the pressure and denial is external; that some of it comes from within — to say this by way of whatever preparation I can offer, a map to the strange, bewildering country of widowhood.

 And secondly, because living through the agonies, including this one, including my friend’s discovery of her invisibility in that first year’s Christmas pictures… all of it turns out to be part of the process by which we integrate the great loss of our great love into our next life.